gardener/landscaper/docs/guided-tour/hello-world/README.md

 landscaper-cli inst inspect -n example hello-world
 ```

+Another important entry of the status section of an installation is the `observedGeneration`.
+It describes to which
+version of the Installation, defined by its `generation`, the current status refers.
+So to check if the latest
+version of an Installation was processed, you must check in the status if the `phase` is equal to `Succeeded` or `Failed`
+(or `DeleteFailed` if the deletion of the installation failed) and `generation` is equal to `observedGeneration`.

 On the target cluster, you should find the ConfigMap, that was deployed as part of the Helm chart:

 ```shell